-Then one day I decided to incorporate a pretty simple technique of adding light to some of my scenes and what I learned was, while this wasn’t necessarily the trick that would work in every situation, it resulted in more dramatic outdoor and nature photography.
+Then one day I decided to incorporate a pretty simple technique of adding light to some of my scenes and what I learned was, in many cases the results were more dramatic outdoor and nature photography.

 What you need is someone to show you how to get creative with your lighting by not solely relying on mother nature to provide perfect outdoor light.
 By giving me a chance, I will show you today how to take control of lighting and create the images you envision so by tomorrow your photographs will look better and more dramatic.

 The tools of the trade from flashes to mounting devices

 How flash light works with outdoor light and lighting fundamentals

 How to photograph wildflowers in the field with added drama